![]() | ![]() | ![]() | Remote Actors | Contents | Index |

 RemoteActor

-object in package scala.actors.remote
+object in package scala.actors.remote.
+This object provides

 methods to create and connect to remote actor instances.
 In the code